 If in case of b), c), and d) the applicant cannot account for 60 credit points in Philosophy, the following four introductory courses have to be taken on Bachelor level as additional courses within the first two semesters.
-They are accounted for extracurricular.
+They are accounted for as extracurricular.
 The credit points will be displayed in the transcript of records (Diploma Supplement).

-- a) Introductory course (German) "Ethics" (6 credit points) - b) Introductory course (German) "Political Philosophy" (6 credit points) - c) Introductory course (German) "Philosophy of Law" (6 credit points) - d) Introductory course (German) "Action Theory" (6 credit points)
+- a) Introductory course in Ethics (6 credit points) - b) Introductory course in Political Philosophy (6 credit points) - c) Introductory course in Philosophy of Law (6 credit points) - d) Introductory course in Action Theory (6 credit points)